2019 Columbus Crew SC season: Match results

 On December 20, 2018, the league announced the home openers for every club.
-Columbus will make their season debut at Mapfre Stadium on the opening day of the season, playing host to New York Red Bulls – the team that eliminated Crew SC from the playoffs in 2017.
+Columbus will make their season debut at MAPFRE Stadium on the opening day of the season, playing host to New York Red Bulls – the team that eliminated Crew SC from the playoffs in 2017.
 Columbus will also take part in the home-opening matches for two other clubs, with a trip to Gillette Stadium to face New England Revolution on March 9 and a visit to Saputo Stadium to take on Montreal Impact on April 13.

-The schedule for the remainder of the season was released by the league on January 7, 2019.
-Crew SC will play twice against every Eastern Conference opponent and once against every Western Conference team.
+MLS Cup Playoffs

+The Columbus Crew failed to qualify for the playoffs in this season.